lk-geimfari/mimesis/README.rst

 Getting started
 ---------------

 This library is really easy to use and everyting you need is just import an object which represents type of data you need (we call such object *Provider*).
-In example below we import provider *Person*, which represents data related to personal information, such as name, surname, email and etc:
+In example below we import provider `Person <https://mimesis.readthedocs.io/api.html#person>`_, which represents data related to personal information, such as name, surname, email and etc:

 .. code:: python